ibilon/hxwgpu/README.md

 hxwgpu is a work in progress haxe/hxcpp wrapper around wgpu-native, allowing the use of the WebGPU API on desktop.

+The library is null safe and compatible cppia, see `cppia_host.hxml` and the samples on how to use cppia.

 Currently only tested on linux with X11.

 Plans:

 * Complete the API
-* Build a cppia host
-* Make the library null safe
 * Test support with GLFW on windows and mac
-* Add support for the js target using the web browser's WebGPU API

 ## Building